mtorres913/weekend-server-calculator/README.md

-# Project Name

-[Project Instructions](./INSTRUCTIONS.md), this line may be removed once you have updated the README.md
+Weekend Server Calculator

-## Description
+Description
+Duration: 3 Day Sprint

+Directly above this is how long it took you to develop the project.
 Your project description goes here.
 What problem did you solve?
 How did you solve it?

-Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).
+User interface where the user can input two values (2 input elements) and the select type of mathematical operation.
+When the submit (`=` button) is clicked, the input is captured, bundled up in an object, and sends the object to the server via a POST.
+There is also a 'C' button that will clear the user input fields.

+A list of all previous calculations loads on the page through a GET request.
+The list is updated when a new calculation is made.

+To see the fully functional site, please visit: DEPLOYED VERSION OF APP

+Prerequisites
+Node.js
+Express.js
+Axios.js

+Installation

+Usage
+How does someone use this application?
+Tell a user story here.

+Enter number into input fields and select button with the operator you would the calculator to perform then select =.
+Selecting C will clear the inputs fields.

+Built With
+List technologies and frameworks here

+Acknowledgement
+Thanks to Prime Digital Academy who equipped and helped me to make this application a reality!

+Support
+If you have suggestions or issues, please email me at mtorres913@gmail.com